How to Create a Sudo User on Debian

 Introduction

-This guide shows you how to create a user with sudo privileges, add a user to a sudo group, and verify sudo access on Debian.
+In this guide, you will learn how to create a user with sudo privileges in Debian, add a user to the sudo group, edit the sudoers file, and verify the user's sudo access.

 How to create a sudo user on Debian.

-Step 2: Add a New User in Debian
+Step 2: Create a New User on Debian (adduser)

 As the root user, create a new user with the adduser command.
 Append the desired user account name to the command: